Zagui-Framework/Zagui/README.md

 ### 2. Using Gradle (Command Line)
 To run the tests using Gradle, open a terminal or command prompt, navigate to the root directory of your project, and execute the following command: `gradle test`

+### 3. Using Tags (Command Line)
+To run the tests using Tags, open a terminal or command prompt, navigate to the root directory of your project, and execute the following command: `gradle cucumber -P tags="@Name_of_the_tag"`

 ## Contributing

 If you wish to contribute to this project, follow these steps: